-The unicist conceptual market research is based on the discovery of the intelligence that underlies nature and the development of the unicist logic.
+The unicist ontological market research is based on the discovery of the intelligence that underlies nature and the development of the unicist logic.
 This allowed defining the structure of concepts and the fundamentals that regulate the functionality of living beings and drive the functionality of any adaptive system or environment.

 This drove to the discovery that human actions are driven by the concepts people have in their long-term memory and that there is a related conceptual short-term memory that triggers instantaneous responses from people when they receive external stimuli.